Understanding Accessibility Review in Learning Environments

 • Colour contrast, visual structure, and readability analysis

-Legal enforcement increasingly scrutinizes whether users can independently complete tasks on digital platforms — not just whether technical standards are met.
 Engaging learners with disabilities in structured evaluation surfaces the gap between "technically compliant" and "actually usable."
-This includes heuristic evaluation, task-based testing, and systematic documentation of feedback.
-Small, focused tests yield more actionable insights than large undifferentiated studies.
+This includes heuristic evaluation against established accessibility guidelines, task-based usability testing with participants who use assistive technologies, and systematic documentation and analysis of user feedback.
+Small, focused tests that examine specific tasks or interface elements typically yield more actionable insights than large, undifferentiated studies.

 What this stage produces